EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 Helm, but we can get around it by installing dependencies with separate invocations of `helm`.

-If you would like to install the cert-manager in separate namespaces, please follow the below steps.
+If you would like to install the cert-manager in a separate namespaces, please follow the below steps.

 #### 1. Setup cert-manager